discopt/cmr/doc/seymour.md

    \f[
       M = \begin{pmatrix} A & \mathbb{O} \\ d c^{\textsf{T}} & D \end{pmatrix}.
    \f]
-   or
-   Such a node has exactly two children that belong to the matrices
+   Such a node has exactly two children corresponding to the matrices
    \f[
       M_1 = \begin{pmatrix} A \\ c^{\textsf{T}} \end{pmatrix}
       \qquad \text{and} \qquad